idea4good/GuiLiteSamples/HelloWave/README.md

 - GuiLite.lib should be in BuildSTM32F103-Keil\USER, ⚠️rebuild it if meet Linking error.
 - Your hardware should be compatible with: [正点原子精英STM32F103ZET6开发板套装](https://item.taobao.com/item.htm?spm=a230r.1.14.20.17b441b9u49Ujg&id=582084489839&ns=1&abbucket=7#detail).
 ### Build
-1. Open "HelloMCU\BuildSTM32F103-Keil\USER\HelloWave.uvprojx" with Keil uvsion.
+1. Open "HelloWave\BuildSTM32F103-Keil\USER\HelloWave.uvprojx" with Keil uvsion.
 2. Choose your Device type(Default: STM32F103ZE) from option for target.
-3. Build HelloMCU.
+3. Build HelloWave.
 4. Connect your hardware with your host PC, and flash/run HEX file on it.

 ## How to port on any MCU?